OdatNurd/OverrideAudit/README.md

 indication if the package is a *complete* override or not.

-Each section of the report is progressively indented so that it is possible to use Sublime code folding to hide aware parts of the report as you work.
+Each section of the report is progressively indented so that it is possible to use Sublime code folding to hide away parts of the report as you work.

 ### ` OverrideAudit: Bulk Diff Single Package` ###